jbeduino/cosca/README.md

 A combination of scanners and types of targets for a particular purpose are called combos and are defined in the file combos.json that can be customized.
 Implemented scanners so far:
 - Kics (IaC)
-- CycloneDX (SBOM generation and scanning)
+- CycloneDX + Grype (SBOM generation and scanning)
 - Syft + Grype (SBOM generation and scanning)
 - Semgrep (SAST)
 - ZAP (API, website)